Demon Dances are the negative standard stimulus-response pattern which eases a couple into their preferred pattern of engagement.

 Corrective emotional experiences are the beautiful new dance steps When you can truly see where your partner is dancing from, you also have a chance to lead or follow as well.

 Demon Dances can be replaced with smooth moves.
-Empathy and mutual understanding are the best ways to go back on the dance floor.
+Empathy and mutual understanding are the best ways to go back to the dance floor.

 Call us for more information 844-926-8753 to reach me, Daniel Dashnaw, use option 2.